| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 and dance to the music of the Dixielanders.
 Admission was £10 which

+included supper and wine.
 The Theydon Bois Astrokyds, the junior section of the Loughton Astronomical

-Society met in the evening at the St Marys Church Hall.
+Society met in the evening at the St Mary’s Church Hall.
 The topic

 was Galaxies with the opportunity, weather permitting, for observations